kreatolinux/src/README.md

 ## klinstaller
 klinstaller is Kreato Linux's official installer.
 Unlike other utilities, it is written in sh.
 It will be available on every Kreato Linux rootfs. you can install it by running `make install_klinstaller`.

+## kreaiso
+kreaiso is kreato Linux's ISO image builder.
+It currently only supports rootfs' that use systemd.
+More support is coming soon.
+Build it by running `make kreaiso`.
+The binary will be located on `kreaiso/kreaiso`

 # License
 Licensed under GPLv3.
 Check LICENSE file for details